thoughtfulbiometrics/thoughtfulbiometrics.github.io/_posts/2022-03-14-thoughtful-biometrics.md

 ## It’s a proven format.

 Ever “sign in with X”?
-We developed this format over thirty _Internet Identity Workshops_, where attendees co-create the agenda live, each day.
+OAuth and other identity technologies came from the *Internet Identity Workshop*.
+We developed this format over thirty *IIW*s, where attendees co-create the agenda live, each day.
 There are no keynotes or panels; it’s about exploring the topic with professional peers from a range of industries.

 The Workshop is discussion driven and about peer learning and co-creating.
 Great people will be there.
 Attendees with passion for learning, and for contributing to the event, make it successful.